maxymmedvedev/HybrisTestTask/README.md

 By default all needed files are already created, database server is hosted and running.
 To use application, simply go to **Hybris_Test_build\bin** and run file suitable for your operating system (*Hybris_Test* for Linux, *Hybris_Test.bat* for Windows), and follow the instructions

+**Please note:** *according to the technical task, you need to enter password in order to execute some of the application functions*. **The password is "WeakPassword"**

-If you want to build application by yoursefl, you may use Gradle wrapper (gradlew, gradlew.bat) from project root directory
+If you want to build application by yourself, you may use Gradle wrapper (gradlew, gradlew.bat) from project root directory

 #### Database manipulation
 As stated, by defatult MySQL database used for this project is hosted in cloud services, and all data required for connection is stored in **src/main/resources/local.propeties** file